Funtopia is a colourful climbing centre located in a neighbourhood mall in Subang Jaya.

 There is also a mid-sized maze suitable for younger kids, good for siblings waiting out while the olders ones climb.

 Funtopia is great for little monkeys with lot of energy and not enough patience for “real” climbing.
 It is quite different to say Camp 5, which is more serious about climbing and where you can get more comprehensive introduction to climbing as well as get on more challenging climbs.
+Camp 5’s instructors are also all climbers themselves.
 Younger kids may get a better workout here, where they are not intimidated by the huge walls and boulders.

 Tips for visiting Funtopia: